timmoorhouse/mega65-forth/README.md

   - [ ] What to do about DMA lists?
 - Tests
   - [ ] [Test suite](https://github.com/gerryjackson/forth2012-test-suite)
+  - [ ] Some reasonable way of capturing test results
+    - It might make sense to have a way to redirect EMIT to a file (this would need to persist across an ABORT though, so may need a compilation option)
 - Benchmarks
   - [ ] Compiling the dictionary?
   - [ ] Something without I/O?